Today’s Topic: Pre-Performance Anxiety and What You Can Do About It

 Focusing on One Thing

 That’s what I had her do.
 The way that Lauren started to do this was that we had her just decide.
-You know, your warm up, whatever that is, you know, 400, or 600, or a 1,000, you are going to focus on one thing.
+Your warmup, whatever that is, 400, or 600, or a 1,000, you are going to focus on one thing.
 Sometimes it’d be the early catch, sometimes it would be the kick, sometimes it was her push off, or her turns, and she would just laser focus on that one thing.
 Sometimes it was the bubbles coming out of her nose.
 It really doesn’t matter what you pick, as long as you focus only on the bubbles, and then the second that your mind wanders you pull it back to the bubbles.
 And then your mind wanders, you pull it back to the bubbles.

 This is meditation, basically.
 I was teaching her how to meditate in the pool.
 And any of you who are swimmers have such an opportunity to be training your brain while you’re doing the easy stuff.
 While you’re just getting your body and mind warmed up for being present.
-Choose something that just for your warmup you are gonna completely focus on, and then of course your mind is going to wander, because you’re human, and then you pull it back.
+Choose something that just for your warmup you are going to completely focus on, and then, of course, your mind is going to wander, because you’re human, and then you pull it back.
 Bubbles, just the bubbles, just the bubbles.

 Being in the Moment

 Then she actually started to do this throughout her entire practice.
 When you’re doing this for two, three hours a day, oh my gosh, it makes huge differences.
 But it’s hard, so a lot of people would be like, “No thanks, that’s too much.
-Too much brain necessary, I just wanna check out, I just wanna hang out with my friends.”
+Too much brain necessary, I just want to check out, I just want to hang out with my friends.”
 If you can start adding it in it will help you to be more present.
-It will actually help you have less anxiety when you go to compete, because you’re not going to be so far out in the future, or in the past, you’re gonna be able to be in the moment, where everything is okay.
+It will actually help you have less anxiety when you go to compete, because you’re not going to be so far out in the future, or in the past, you’re going to be able to be in the moment, where everything is okay.

 Addressing the Negativity